Employment Opportunities at the SCAA

 Pay rates for SCAA tutors

-The pay rate for SCAA tutors is $12/hr.
-SCAA receptionists starting rate is $9.00.
-Those eligible for federal work study may use that aid to be paid as a SCAA tutor.
+The pay rate for SCAA tutors is $12/hour for undergraduate students and $13/hour for graduate students.
+SCAA receptionists' hourly starting rate is $9.00.
+Those eligible for federal work study may use that aid to be paid as a SCAA tutor or receptionist.

 Hiring Criteria -- To become a SCAA tutor, a student must have